Horticulture (HORT) Courses

 College of Agriculture, Forestry & Natural Resource Management (CAFNRM)

 See How to read course descriptions for information about the formatting used.

 HORT 101 Intro Horticulture in Hawaii (2) Introduction to the cultural practices used in horticulture today with emphasis on growing plants in the Hawaiian environment.
 This course is intended for persons in the community or plant industry who have not had formal training in basic horticulture.
 Agriculture majors should take HORT 262.

 HORT 262 Princ Of Hort (3) (lecture/lab) Introduction to the various divisions of horticulture and the relationship of plants to environment; Plant structure and function with opportunities for observation and practice of various horticultural technologies.
 Students are required to participate in a garden project.
-(Attributes: GCC)
+(Attributes: ALEX, GCC)

 HORT 263 Hydroponics (3) (lecture/lab) Introduction to circulating and non-circulating hydroponic methods.
 Students are required to participate in the construction and maintenance of a hydroponic system.
 Pre: HORT 262.

 HORT 264 Plant Propagation (3) (lecture/lab) Seminal propagation; vegetative propagation by cuttings, grafting, budding, layering, division and separation.
 Propagating systems and plant tissue culture.
 Recommended: HORT 262

 HORT 266 Nursery Management (4) (other) Horticulture and management practices involved in the operation of wholesale nurseries in Hawaiʻi with emphasis on production of tropical foliage plants.
 Practical laboratories will include propagation, soil media, structures, irrigation, nutrition, environmental control, post-harvest handling, and marketing.
 Excursions to various nurseries.
 Pre: HORT 262 or instructor's consent.